gold-standard-phantoms/asldro/README.md

 which will create the `/path/to/input_params.json` file.
 The parameters may be adjusted as necessary and used with the ‘generate’ command.

-For details on input parameters see Parameters
+For details on input parameters see Parameters.

+For details on the output DRO data see DRO Output Data.

+### Output built-in ground truths

 It is also possible to output the high-resolution ground-truth (HRGT) files.
 To get a list of the available data, type: